-- The Contractor shall submit a Traffic Management Plan in accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines. - All components of the Transportation Management Plan shall be submitted for review by SCDOT and must be approved before any construction activities can begin.
+- The Contractor shall submit a Traffic Management Plan in accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines. - All components of the TMP shall be submitted for review by SCDOT and must be approved before any construction activities can begin. - A complete TMP covering the entire Project, including any segments or phases, shall be submitted by the Contractor for approval by SCDOT.